bruceravel/demeter/documentation/Artemis/startup/plot.rst

 option uses the arbitrary (possibly non-integer) k-weighting value specified in the Data window.

 Beneath the k-weight buttons is a set of tabs used to control different aspects of plots.
-The “limits” tab provides controls for the most commonly used plotting options.
+The :guilabel:`limits` tab provides controls for the most commonly used plotting options.

 - Because we use a complex Fourier transform, |chi| (R) and |chi| (q) are complex functions.
 The two sets of radio buttons at the top of